 The coronet-bearer kneels before the Crown, and then returns to their place.

-If the new Duke-Sovereign is participating, the CONSORT shall call them forward.
+If the new Duke/Duchess is participating, the Crown shall call them forward.
 Otherwise, skip ahead.

-, it would please Us greatly if you would invest your consort with the coronet of their new estate.
+, it would please Us greatly if you would invest your Inspiration with the coronet of their new estate.

-Taking the coronet from the hands of the CONSORT, the Duke shall place it upon their consort's head, saying:
+Taking the coronet from the hands of the Crown, the Duke/Duchess shall place it upon their Inspiration's head, saying:

 As it was my delight to win for you the Crown of An Tir,